-Best Men’s Fade Haircuts – ever wondered how Brad Pitt got his barnet so sleek for Fury?
-Or how Zayn Malik’s hairstyle looks smoother than the moves he puts on Gigi Hadid in the video for ‘Pillowtalk’?
+Best Men’s Fade Haircuts – Ever wondered how Brad Pitt got his barnet so sleek for Fury?
+Or how does Zayn Malik’s hairstyle look smoother than the moves he puts on Gigi Hadid in the video for ‘Pillowtalk’?
 Well, the word’s out: it’s called a fade.
 Sometimes subtle, sometimes striking, a fade is essentially a next-level short back and sides.
 “It’s actually a form of tapering the hair, but the hair is cut drastically lower than a regular taper haircut,” says Adam Gore, founder of UK Barbershop of the Year, Barberology.
 “The hair is gradually tapered into nothing [i.e. an exposed scalp] from the head’s upper recession to the nape of the neck, giving it a spray-painted effect.”

 Of course, he doesn’t mean spray-painted in the Sisqó circa 1999 kind of way.
 Instead, it’s a masterful cut that involves subtly blending hair lengths – with a clipper, scissors, or often both – to give the hair at the back and sides of the head a smoothly graduated or ‘faded’ effect.
 In short, if you only learn one piece of barbering jargon, make it this (and these).